chkp-apopisteru/emojivoto/README.md

 # Emoji.voto

-__Forked with the sole purpose of storing container images in ghcr to overcome the images download restrictions.
+__Forked with the sole purpose of storing container images in ghcr to overcome the images download throttling.
 Plan to move to podman.__

 __Original readme follows:__